 Eye tests and opticians

 Eye tests are available at opticians, which can be found in the high street.
-You will have to pay a charge of around £25 for an eye test.
-You will need to pay for lenses and frames which can cost from £35 to over £350.
+You'll have to pay a charge of around £25 for an eye test.
+You'll need to pay for lenses and frames which can cost from £35 to over £350.

 National Health Service